-Unlike leisurely jogging, running requires a greater effort from your heart, muscles, and lungs (1).
-New to running?
-You could be making some rookie mistakes that put your body under unnecessary pressure and reduce your stamina.
+Unlike leisurely jogging, running requires a greater effort from your heart, muscles, and lungs.
+If you’re new to running, you could be making some rookie mistakes that put your body under unnecessary pressure, reducing your stamina.

 While running, try making these simple adjustments to conserve your energy and keep the muscles from exerting maximum effort.

 One factor of the running economy is stride length and frequency.
-A study (5) found that, on average, a trained runner’s optimal stride length and frequency is a minimal 3% faster or 3% slower than what they prefer.
+A study found that on average, a trained runner’s optimal stride length and frequency is a minimal 3% faster or 3% slower than what they prefer.
 Even when they’re tired, trained runners produce a stride frequency similar to when they are at their best.

-In comparison, beginner runners tend to have a larger difference between their preferred and optimal stride at 8%.
-Suggesting that experienced runners can manipulate the length and frequency of their stride in a way that sticks close to their optimal range despite fatigue.
+In comparison, beginner runners tend to have a larger difference between their preferred and optimal stride, at 8%.
+This suggests that experienced runners can manipulate the length and frequency of their stride in a way that sticks close to their optimal range despite fatigue.

 Several other factors may influence a person’s running economy, but there is no one-size-fits-all approach.
 What may work for one person may not necessarily work for you.
 If you want personalised advice to improve physical performance, consider consulting a coach or fitness expert.